Document Type : Original Article

 Abstract

-Background: Neurofeedback as a behavioral technique has an important role in the attention on internal changes along with strengthening and increasing focus and attention of children in some fields.
+Background: Neurofeedback as a behavioral technique has an important role in attending to internal changes alongside strengthening and increasing the focus and attention of children in certain fields.

-Objectives: This study aimed to investigate the effect of neurofeedback on anxiety, dyslexia, and dysgraphia in elementary students afflicted with Attention Deficit Hyperactivity Disorder (ADHD).
+Objectives: To investigate the effect of neurofeedback on anxiety, dyslexia, and dysgraphia in elementary students affected by Attention Deficit Hyperactivity Disorder (ADHD).

-Methods: In this pilot study, five elementary students with ADHD from Yazd, Iran were included.
-According to the electroencephalogram (EEG) pattern, brainwave training was accomplished with the neurofeedback method.
-Children received 30 sessions of neurofeedback treatment, 3 times per week (for 10 weeks).
-Before and after neurofeedback training, the children were evaluated and compared with tools of EEG, the Beck Anxiety Inventory (BAI), the Conner’s Parent Rating Scale (CPRS) for ADHD, and the Conner’s test for dyslexia and dysgraphia.
+Methods: Five elementary school students from Yazd, Iran, with ADHD were included in this pilot study.
+Based on their EEG patterns, brainwave training was carried out using the neurofeedback method.
+The participants received 30 sessions of neurofeedback treatment, three times per week, for 10 weeks.
+Before and after neurofeedback training, the participants' performance was evaluated using EEG, the Beck Anxiety Inventory (BAI), the Conners' Parent Rating Scale (CPRS) for ADHD, and the Conners' test for dyslexia and dysgraphia.

-Results: Neurotherapy is effective on dyslexia and dysgraphia; in other words, the students' learning performance significantly improved after Neurotherapy (P=0.000 and P=0.001, respectively).
-There was no significant difference regarding anxiety (P=0.178) before and after neurofeedback.
+Results: Neurofeedback improves dyslexia and dysgraphia, indicating significant improvement in the participants' learning performance after neurofeedback (p = 0.000 and p = 0.001, respectively).
+However, there was no significant difference in anxiety levels (p = 0.178) before and after neurofeedback.

-Conclusion: Neurofeedback improves dyslexia and dysgraphia but does not affect anxiety in elementary students.
+Conclusion: Neurofeedback enhances dyslexia and dysgraphia but does not have a significant impact on anxiety in elementary school students.

 Keywords